Stochastic Optimization Approaches for an Operating Room and Anesthesiologist Scheduling Problem: Discussion and Examples on Symmetry-Breaking Constraints

-We note that either the set of constraints \eqref{eqn:SB_room1} or constraints \eqref{eqn:SB_room2} would suffice to enforce the surgery index ordering.
-However, these two sets of constraints are not equivalent in the sense that there exist feasible solutions to the former one but not the latter one and vice versa (see Example \ref{eg:SBC_eg1}) in the LP relaxation.
+We note that either the constraints \eqref{eqn:SBC_surg_index_2a} or \eqref{eqn:SBC_surg_index_2b} would suffice to enforce the surgery index ordering.
+However, these two sets of constraints are not equivalent in the sense that there exist feasible solutions to the former one but not the latter one and vice versa in the LP relaxation of the ORASP models (see Example \ref{eg:SBC_eg1}).
 Therefore, using both of them could tighten the LP relaxation.

 \begin{example} Suppose we have surgeries $1$ to $5$ and ORs $1$ to $3$ of same type.
 We write $Z=(z_{i,r})$ as a $5\times 3$ matrix to denote the set of $z$ variables (i.e., surgery-to-OR assignments).
 Consider the matrices: